FPH examinations FAQs

 My examination has been postponed.
 What happens to my booking?

 Please speak to the Education Team about transferring your place on a postponed exam to a future sitting.
 You will not be automatically transferred to the next available sitting.
 We will give priority in future sittings to candidates with previously booked places, though we are unable to guarantee a place on the next sitting.
-As noted above, we plan to put on additional sittings of the Final MFPH exam to try and ensure that everyone who wants to sit an exam in 2020 is able to do so.
+We aim to ensure that everyone who wants to sit an exam in 2020 is able to do so.

 Will my exam fee be refunded?